The beautiful, exotic Nusa Penida island lies just 25 kilometers from Bali, the most famous tourist destination in Indonesia.

 Read More: Nusa Penida Beach Guide

-Nusa Penida Hike List
+Hiking In Nusa Penida

-The hiking trails in Nusa Penida tend to be very short and intense, because youโre usually climbing down steep cliffs to reach a secluded beach, temple, or waterfall at the bottom.
+The hiking trails in Nusa Penida tend to be very short and intense, because youβre usually climbing down steep cliffs to reach a secluded beach, temple, or waterfall at the bottom.

-Unlike Bali, Penida island doesnโt have any mountains or volcanoes to hike.
+Unlike Bali, Penida island doesnβt have any mountains or volcanoes to hike.
 This also means waterfalls are scarce on the island, although there are a couple interesting ones like Peguyangan Waterfall.

-Nusa Penida Island Map
+Map Of Nusa Penida Island

 More Things To Do In Nusa Penida

-Read More: What To Do In Nusa Penida
+Read More: Hidden Gems In Nusa Penida

 Best Sunset Spot In Nusa Penida